earthlab/hub-ops/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature

 Now you can make your changes locally.

+There are two protected branches in this repo - `master` and `staging`.
+Travis runs on both branches, and both branches are deployed to the same Google Cloud cluster.

 If you are proposing changes that affect deployment (e.g. changing `.travis.yml` or `deploy.py`) make and test those changes on the `staging` branch before